mczerwin/sudokuSolver/README.md

 # sudokuSolver
+This repo serves as a generalized Linear Program to solve any feasible Sudoku problem.

-Run interface.py to bring up the 9x9 grid.
-Input the quantities of any sudoku problem and press Solve!
+Running locally, run the interface.py file to bring up a 9x9 grid.
+Input the given sudoku values and press "Solve!"

-This code uses the python package cvxpy which converts the problem to an integer linear program.
-The objective function is more or less arbitrary since any feasible solution will work!
+If running on a server, run server_solver.py to deploy a Flask API that takes in requests with a body of the form:
+{"problem": "8nnnnnnnnnn36nnnnnn7nn9n2nnn5nnn7nnnnnnn457nnnnn1nnn3nnn1nnnn68nn85nnn1nn9nnnn4nn"}

+where n's represent blank cells, and values are associated left to right, top to bottom.